Patchwork begins with stories.

 A Celebration of Storytelling, Poetry, and the Living World

-On Thursday, April 24 @ 7 PM, the Ice House in Bethlehem will come alive with the imaginative spark of storytelling as tellers present EarthWoven: Stories of Connection, Creation, and Wonder.
-This special event invites the community to gather for an evening of captivating tales, from timeless myths and folklore to personal narratives— prose and poetry, and maybe a little song—that resonate with pluck and passion, all exploring our relationship with the earth and our experiences upon it.
+This special event is now available through a live stream every Monday in June and invites the community to immerse in a variety of captivating tales, from timeless myths and folklore to personal narratives— prose and poetry, and maybe a little song—that embody our relationship with the earth and our experiences upon it.

 "Stories have the power to awaken, to connect, and to transform," says Denise McCormack, president of the Patchwork Storytelling Guild.
 "At a time when the natural world faces unprecedented challenges, storytelling—especially those narratives that make plain the interconnected web of life of which we are part—continues to prove its worth.